aldotobing/pdf-compress/README.md

 # 📄 PDF Compressor

-**Easily compress your PDFs in seconds!
+**Easily compress and merge your PDFs in seconds!
 This lightweight, fast, and user-friendly tool makes handling PDFs hassle-free.
 All processes run entirely on the client side.
 Your files are processed locally and never leave your device, ensuring maximum privacy and security.**

 ## 🚀 Features

 ✅ **Drag & Drop** Upload – No more clicking around!
 Just drop your files in.
 ✅ **Custom Compression Levels** – Choose between **Low**, **Medium**, or **High** quality.
 ✅ **Batch Processing** – Compress up to **5 PDFs at once** effortlessly.
+✅ **PDF Merge** – Combine multiple PDFs into one because **why not**?
 ✅ **Real-time Progress** – See the compression happening live!
 ✅ **Instant Download** – Get your compressed files **immediately** after processing.